-I am most grateful to the editors of the British Journal of Sociology for putting together such a stimulating set of review essays about my book Capital and Ideology.
-I am very honored by the thoughtful articles written by such a distinguished group of scholars coming from sociology, history, political science, anthropology, geography, and economics.
+I am most grateful to the editors of Œconomia - History / Methodology / Philosophy for putting together such a stimulating set of review essays about my book Capital and Ideology.
 There is no way I can do justice to the richness of each review, and it is impossible to address all the stimulating points that they raise.
-I would like, however, to take this opportunity to briefly clarify a limited number of issues regarding what I have tried to achieve in this book and the many limitations behind such a project.
+I would like, however, to take this opportunity briefly to clarify a limited number of issues regarding what I have tried to achieve in this book and the many limitations behind such a project.